-Warning: If you’re looking for hard hitting political commentary this isn’t the post you’re going to find here today.
+Warning: If you’re looking for hard-hitting political commentary this isn’t the post you’re going to find here today.
 I’ve been working on this post for several weeks and can’t seem to get it quite right so I’m publishing as is.
 There will be some that condemn me for what I’m about to say, but I’d rather be condemned for saying what I think than be silent and let my point go unsaid.

-First let me start with a cringe worthy admission: There was a time I, for lack of a better way to say it, was starstruck by those in politics.
+First let me start with a cringe-worthy admission: There was a time I, for lack of a better way to say it, was starstruck by those in politics.
 It’s embarrassing I know.
 I was an undergraduate student at Florida State University when Tallahassee, Fla. was suddenly overrun with media covering Bush v.
 Gore.
-I just couldn’t ignore the national drama play out of the first election I was able to vote in.
+I just couldn’t ignore the national drama playing out of the first election I was able to vote in.
 I found myself mesmerized by national political figures and even some statewide elected officials who had a strong media presence.
 I was hooked.
 I readily admit I realize how strange that was.

 Now on to my point.
-Based on national polling, it seems abundantly clear most people don’t trust or like politicians on the whole, but here’s something that’s often forgotten: their career choice doesn’t, or at lease shouldn’t, automatically define them.
-From legislators, to lobbyists, those who hold or run for elected office and those who work for them and their campaigns, it seems everyone in politics is a walking target for condemnation by some.
+Based on national polling, it seems abundantly clear most people don’t trust or like politicians on the whole, but here’s something that’s often forgotten: their career choice doesn’t, or at least shouldn’t, automatically define them.
+From legislators to lobbyists, those who hold or run for elected office and those who work for them and their campaigns, it seems everyone in politics is a walking target for condemnation by some.

 Over the last decade, I’ve come to meet some of those same figures I once watched in awe in person.
 I went on to work for Katherine Harris the Secretary of State at the center of the 2000 storm that got my attention.
 There are many other political icons I’ve not met, but have come to know through the eyes of friends who know or have worked with them.

 Where’s our humanity?
 Have we lost it?
-Have we forgotten the human experience will always include mistakes, ignorance, growth and challenges?
+Have we forgotten the human experience will always include mistakes, ignorance, growth, and challenges?
 I know I have made my fair share of mistakes.
 As a matter of fact, I’ve probably made about three people’s fair share.
-Which is why I feel so strongly we need to remember not every mistake someone makes, should be a career-ending or life-altering one.
-In most cases we should take into account more than a moment in time or a bad decision.
+This is why I feel so strongly we need to remember not every mistake someone makes, should be a career-ending or life-altering one.
+In most cases, we should take into account more than a moment in time or a bad decision.
 We should look at who the person is now and how they feel and express their sincere remorse regarding their actions.

-Of course there are disqualifying behaviors — statements or beliefs that should render one unfit for office.
+Of course, there are disqualifying behaviors — statements or beliefs that should render one unfit for office.
 But where do we draw the line?
-Recently, two politicians faced the similar media coverage and outrage over old photographs emerged of them in black-face.
+Recently, two politicians faced similar media coverage and outrage over old photographs emerged of them in black-face.
 My feelings are that each situation is completely different, as are the outcomes I would have hoped for.